 For example, if a product or a service is sold at 5000 rs and the applicable rate of GST is 5%, then the net price will be calculated as = 5000 + (5000x (5/100)) = 5000 + 250 = 5250 rs.

 When calculating the tax applicable to a specific good or product, the process becomes much simpler when the indirect taxation regime is simplified.
-Based on the nature of the supply (interstate or intrastate), the GST applied to the goods and services can now be calculated with the help of GST rates.
+Businesses calculate GST on goods and services based on the nature of the supply (interstate or intrastate) using applicable GST rates.

 This implies that the applicable GST rate will be SGST/UTGST + CGST.

 However, when interstate GST transactions are in question, the GST is the applicable GST rate.
-The GST Compensation Cess must be applied for the right tax calculations wherever necessary.
+They apply the GST Compensation Cess wherever necessary to ensure accurate tax calculations.
 Thus, the simple formula of GST calculation is –

 3. Determining GST liability for various supplies